JaSt17/raaven_Pipeline/Plotting_Scripts/README.md

 # Plotting Scripts Overview

-This directory contains scripts and Jupyter notebooks used for generating data visualizations and plots related to sequence analysis and motif exploration across different tissue types.
+This directory contains scripts and Jupyter notebooks used for generating data visualizations and plots related to sequence analysis and motif exploration of the retrieved data.

 ---